 - Put strategies into place that prevent a relapse

-In addition, form a support network that includes friends, family, mentors, your therapist, and your support group.
+Also, form a support network that includes friends, family, mentors, therapists, and support groups.
 Set yourself up for success through personal strategy and action that fits the needs of your definition of sobriety.

 Turning All Areas of Your Life Around

-If you are truly going to recover, then you need to take a life inventory and change all the things that led to the addiction.
+If you are truly going to recover, you need to take a life inventory and change everything that led to the addiction.
 This may be leaving your job, getting new friends, joining the gym, or getting treatment for a mental disorder.
 However, sobriety doesn’t happen until you address all of the underlying factors that led to your addiction.

-Now that you know the answer to the question “What is sobriety?”, it is important that you take the first step to achieve it.
+By understanding the difference between abstinence and sobriety, individuals and those who care about them can take the important first step to achieve it.
 Northern Illinois Recovery Center can help you every step of the way.
-We offer comprehensive detox for all types of addictions.
+We offer comprehensive detox for all types of addictions as well as an array of therapies to meet the specific needs of each individual.
 To find out more, call us today at 855.786.1978.